Faculty and Administration

 Meredith Lorber, Math Coordinator/Middle School Program Developer, grew up in Nashville, Tennessee and moved to New York after completing her undergraduate degree from Brown University in Biomedical Ethics.
 Once in New York, she earned her Masters in Teaching from Pace University.
 In 2005, Meredith began teaching mathematics in Brooklyn and immediately found her passion in both the development of children and math education.
 Meredith strongly believes that mathematics is a creative pursuit and is interested in the way that students construct their own understanding of math through investigation and proof.
 As an educator, she hopes to to redefine math for students as the practice of tinkering and playing with numbers, shapes, and ideas.

-Megan Milas, Middle School Integrated Studies and Health, was born and raised in New England where she began working with teens as a certified Leadership Instructor with the Student Leadership Training Program (SLTP).
+Megan Milas, Middle School Integrated Studies and Wellness, was born and raised in New England where she began working with teens as a certified Leadership Instructor with the Student Leadership Training Program (SLTP).
 With SLTP she helped to design and teach workshops, conferences, and overnight camp experiences aimed at empowering students to become leaders at their schools and in their communities.
 She began her teaching career in Houston, working with a newly founded school to expand their science and technology programs before moving to New York to continue teaching and complete her MA in K-12 Education.
 Megan brings over 10 years of science education and teaching experience to Blue School, and believes strongly that students learn best when they feel connected both to content and to each other.
 When not teaching, Megan enjoys exploring the city, US, and abroad with her husband and twin boys Brixton and Teo.

 Corey Pickering, Middle School Integrated Studies, was born and raised in Louisville, Kentucky.
 She earned a BA in Religious Studies from Indiana University and an MA in Social Studies Education from NYU.
 In her ten years at Millennium High School in New York City, Corey taught and developed curriculum for Global Studies, AP World History and a History of Islam elective.
 In her position at MHS, Corey also served as a student advisor, an Instructional Coach, and as coordinator of the Student Government and Ethics program.
 Corey views teaching and learning as a joyful exploration of our world, and she is thrilled to join a team of like-minded educators at Blue School.
 Corey lives and plays in Brooklyn with husband Stephen, and sons Bodhi, age four and Cassidy James, age one.